ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 | Ar        | $1.909 \times 10^{-5}$  | $1.7956 \times 10^{-10}$              |

 These isotopes are all zero spin nuclei which lead to zero
 $b_{\mathrm{inc}}^2$ values.
-Unlike the hydrogen atoms, there will be no contribution to the incoherent scattering from spin incoherence.
+Unlike for the hydrogen atoms, there will be no contribution to the incoherent scattering from spin incoherence.
 The $b_{\mathrm{inc}}^2$ for the Ar atom type arises from isotopic incoherence.
-The natural abundances of the argon isotopes are 0.337%, 0.063%, and 99.6% for the Ar36, Ar38, and Ar40 isotopes respectively, the coherent and the squared incoherent scattering length of Ar is
+The natural abundances of the argon isotopes are 0.337%, 0.063%, and 99.6% for the Ar36, Ar38, and Ar40 isotopes, respectively.
+Therefore, the coherent and the squared incoherent scattering lengths of Ar are

 ```math
 b_{\mathrm{coh,Ar}} = 0.00337 (24.9 \times 10^{-5}) + 0.00063 (3.5 \times 10^{-5}) + 0.996 (1.83 \times 10^{-5}) = 1.909 \times 10^{-5}